top of page

 Heiliger Nikolaus

-St. Nicholas was the first of the three to bring gifts.
+St. Nicholas was the first of the three to deliver gifts.

-He was the bishop of Myra and was born in 270.
-Later he was venerated as a saint.
+He lived in the 3rd century and was the Bishop of Myra, a city in what is now Turkey.
+Later, he was venerated as a saint.

-As early as the 16th century, it was common for children to receive small gifts - for example, apples or nuts - on the day St. Nicholas died, December 6.
+As early as the 16th century, it was customary for children to receive small gifts on December 6th, Saint Nicholas’s feast day.
+These gifts were often simple, like apples or nuts.

 das Christkind

-Perhaps this idea arose from the angels in the nativity play:
+This idea may have originated from the angels in nativity plays:

 Nürnberger Christkindlesmarkt